texas-2036/aim-hire-texas/text/4_attractive_jobs.md

+Not all in-demand jobs or even higher-paying jobs are necessarily considered high-quality jobs.
+The charts below pull from the Brookings Institution’s Texas Workforce Development Toolkit (https://brookingswof.shinyapps.io/TX_workforce_dev_app/) to show the intersection between job quality and job demand in this WDA.
+This provides an even more nuanced picture of which jobs are expected to be most attractive in the local labor market.

 The **Quality Index** measures two dimensions of an occupation's quality: its local median wage and its upward mobility (defined as its prospects of leading to a higher-wage job than other occupations at a comparative wage level within five years).
 The **Demand Index** is an overall measure of demand for a given occupation in the local labor market, based on its historical and projected contribution to local job growth.

 The upper half of the chart shows high-quality occupations, while the right half shows high-demand occupations.
-Consequently, the upper right quadrant includes the most promising occupations according to both quality and demand for jobs.
+Jobs that are shaded in green in the upper-right quadrant of the scatterplot below/above are considered the most attractive jobs – they are both in-demand and considered high quality.
+The size of each dot represents the current share of the local job market.

+The table below lists all jobs and shows their scores in terms of quality, demand, and total share of the local job market.